bcvendingmachines/bcvendingmachines.github.io/README.md

 For the back end, [go to this API README](https://github.com/zachneill/bcvm/tree/api#bcvm-back-end-api).
 The server is `http://localhost:8080/`.

-### Heroku

-Heroku hosts the database/API.
-Currently, Heroku automatically builds the latest commit in the api branch.
-It requires the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) installed.
-Commit and push all changes.
-Then run `git push heroku master`.

-For first-time setup, you may need to run `heroku login` and `heroku git:remote -a bcvm`.
-This affords Heroku deployment access.
-Additionally, only Heroku collaborators can deploy.
-In Heroku, the only collaborator is zacharyneill@gmail.com.

 ### GH Pages

 This is for the front end.
-Make sure [Angular CLI GH Pages](https://www.npmjs.com/package/angular-cli-ghpages) is available with `ng add` or `npm install`.
 [Make sure your system variables PATH has Git](https://stackoverflow.com/a/4493004/18721369).
-Otherwise, you will get an __Error: spawn git ENOENT__ error.
+Otherwise, you may get an __Error: spawn git ENOENT__ error.

-In _PowerShell_, _Command Prompt_, or a non-Bash terminal, run `ng deploy --base-href=/bcvm/` to deploy it to [zachneill.github.io/bcvm](https://zachneill.github.io/bcvm).
+In _PowerShell_, _Command Prompt_, or a non-Bash terminal, run `npm run deploy` to deploy it to [zachneill.github.io/bcvm](https://zachneill.github.io/bcvm).

 Don't run this in Bash because Bash mistreats base-href (it's a known issue).
-If I publish using Bash, I get __Not allowed to load local resource__ when viewing the [GH Page](https://zachneill.github.io/bcvm).
+If publishing using Bash, you may get __Not allowed to load local resource__ when viewing the [GH Page](https://zachneill.github.io/bcvm).
 If using Powershell, you may have to run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` first.
 Otherwise, you will get an error.

-### Android (RARELY WORKS)
+### Android (WORK IN PROGRESS)

 Make sure the [Capacitor](https://capacitorjs.com/docs/getting-started) requirements (core, cli, and android) are installed.